petroemil/Rx.Book/Draft.md

 As Window produces an `IObservable<IObservable<T>>`, you will have to have some kind of strategy to flatten this nested hierarchy of observables by using `Merge()`, `Concat()`, `Switch()` or something custom.

 The `Buffer()` operator is very similar to the `Window()` but it won't make the individual windows available as observable streams, instead it waits for them to close and returns their content as a collection, so you will get an `IObservable<IEnumerable<T>>`.
-You would probably do some kind of mathematical operation on this collection of events to summarize that window.

 As long as you are using these operators with their basic overloads and cover predictable windows over the original data source, I think it can be very useful especially for analytical/statistical purposes.
 Though an important note to mention is that there is no metadata (like a reference to the opening event for example) stored with either the sub-streams in case of the `Window()` or the collections in case of the `Buffer()` that would identify that particular window.
 So if you go crazy with opening and closing overlapping windows, well, good luck figuring out which window belongs to which pair of events.